 To apply to the program, you need to complete an ACE application packet.
-The packet consists of the program application, SCC Student Information Form, two letters of recommendation, a written essay, and an unofficial high school transcript.
+The packet consists of the program application, SCC Student Admission Application, two letters of recommendation, a written essay, and an unofficial high school transcript.
 The letters of recommendation must come from adults who are not related to the student.
 Teachers*, counselors, coaches, and employers are individuals who have helped with letters of recommendation in the past.

 *At least one recommendation must be from an academic high school teacher.

 While ACE is not a GPA based program, students must have a minimum 2.0GPA for consideration.
 Student applicants must have two or more of the following characteristics to be eligible:

 - First person in immediate family to attend / graduate from college